Computers at ¶¶Òõ̽̽

 Buying a computer?
 Need a backup drive or computer accessory?
 Visit the ¶¶Òõ̽̽ Techstore!

 in the Bookstore is an authorized sales provider of popular Apple and Dell computers and accessories.
-Take advantage of Back-to-School savings and educational discounts not available anywhere else!
+Take advantage of Back-To-School savings and educational discounts not available anywhere else!

 Need in-person IT help?
 Does your Apple or Dell computer need to be repaired?
 Visit the Computer Clinic!